itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/DynamoDB.md

 Consistency model:
 ---
-	Eventually consistest Reads (default) (read from all the node) strongly consistest reads (read from primary node)
+**Eventually consistest Reads** (default) (read from all the node)
+- Consistence accross all copies of data is usually reached within a second.
+- Repeating read after a short time should return the updated data (Best read performance)

+**Strongly consistest reads** (read from primary node)
+- A strongly consistent read reutrns a result that reflects all writes the received a successful response prior to the read, (as soon as the update is made, less than a second)

+Partition
+---

-* **Partition**: Sort Key uses two attributes together to uniquely identify an item.
+**Partition**: Sort Key uses two attributes together to uniquely identify an item.
 * Within unordered hash index, data is arranged by the sort key
 * No limit on the number of items per partition key, except if you have local secondary indexes.
 * Partitions are three-way replicated.(Eventually consistest read is recommended)